openproblems-bio/task_template/README.md

 ## Create a repository from this template

 > [!IMPORTANT]
 > Before creating a new repository, make sure you are part of the openProblems task team.
-This will be done when you create an issue for the task and you got the go ahead to create the task.
+This will be done when you create an issue for the task and you get the go ahead to create the task.
 > For more information on how to create a new task, check out the [Create a new task](https://openproblems.bio/documentation/create_task/) documentation.

 The instructions below will guide you through creating a new repository from this template ([creating-a-repository-from-a-template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template)).